bootstrap-vue/bootstrap-vue/docs/directives/popover/README.md

 Use the `v-b-popover` directive on any **element** or **component** where you would like a popover to appear.

+## Overview
+Things to know when using popovers:

+ - Popovers rely on the 3rd party library Popper.js for positioning.
+It is bundled with Bootstrap-Vue!
+ - Zero-length title and content values will never show a popover.
+ - Specify container: 'body' (default) to avoid rendering problems in more complex components (like input groups, button groups, etc).
+ - Triggering popovers on hidden elements will not work.
+ - Popovers for `disabled` elements must be triggered on a wrapper element.
+ - When triggered from hyperlinks that span multiple lines, popovers will be centered.
+Use white-space: nowrap; on your `<a>`s, `<b-link>`s or `<router-link>`s b to avoid this behavior.
+ - Popovers must be hidden before their corresponding elements have been removed from the DOM.
+ - When using a client side router, popovers will listen to changes in `$route` and automatically hide.
+ - Elements that trigger popovers should be in the document tab sequence.
+Add `tabinded="0"` if rquired.

 ```html
 <template>
   <b-container fluid>